ni/measurement-plugin-integration-example-python/ClientIntegration.md

-# ntegrating with Custom Application - {to be changed}
+# Integrating with Custom Application - {to be changed}

 ## Challenges in Sequencing Measurement Plug-Ins